How to Fill a Vape Cartridge: Complete Guide (2026)

 6. Oil should now dispense smoothly

-Hair Dryer Method (Quick Alternative):
+Hair Dryer Method (Quick Backup):

 1. Set hair dryer to low or medium heat